julionm/rust-studies/README.md

 - Modules are used to separate source code, they control the privacy of the items
 - Crates are the dependencies and libs we add to the project
 - The module structure of the crate is named *module tree*
+- The navigation through modules are like navigating through a file system, having two ways to achieve
+  the wanted function